-The paper is organized as follows.
-In Section~\ref{Related work}, we discuss the gap in the current literature, along with our novel contributions.
-The modified SAMOD methodology \cite{peroni2016samod} and the ontology development process are described in Section \ref{Methodology}.
-A description of ApplE's major modules has been outlined in Section \ref{OntologyDescription}, followed by the resource specifications in Section \ref{Resource Specifications}.
-We also evaluate the ontology using a set of varied competency questions and formalization techniques in Section \ref{Evaluation}.
-Finally, in Section \ref{limit}, we outline the limitations and the plan for future work.
+In Section \ref{Related work}, we discuss the gaps in the current literature and how our contributions may address them.
+The modified version of the SAMOD methodology \cite{peroni2016samod}, and the ontology development process are described in Section \ref{Methodology}.
+A description of ApplE's major modules has been outlined in Section \ref{OntologyDescription}.
+Technical details about ApplE as a resource are provided in Section \ref{Resource Specifications}.
+We evaluate the ontology using standard techniques and discuss a real-world motivating scenario in Section \ref{Evaluation}.